Laroz220/BSL/README.md

 FSL is needed for brain age estimation; https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/index (NB!
 Install at default location).
 AFTER installation, please modify the "paths.txt" file in the /bin folder.
 I have entered my personal MATLAB- and Freesurfer paths for illustration purposes only.

+## Usage

+This repository uses a specific folder naming convention to organize and manage study data efficiently.
+The folder names should follow this format:

+'StudyName_ParticipantNumber_SessionNumber', e.g. MS_0235_01

+This would indicate:

+    StudyName: MS (Multiple Sclerosis study),
+    ParticipantNumber: 0235 (participant ID 235),
+    SessionNumber: 01 (session 1).

+Guidelines:

+    Always ensure the StudyName is a short, descriptive abbreviation (e.g., MS, AD for Alzheimer's Disease, etc.).
+    The ParticipantNumber must be a 4-digit integer.
+If the participant number is less than 4 digits, pad it with leading zeros (e.g., 0023, 0567).
+    The SessionNumber must be a 2-digit integer.
+If the session number is less than 2 digits, pad it with a leading zero (e.g., 01, 02, 10).

+This folder naming convention is critical for maintaining consistency and for automating processes such as data processing, organization, and analysis.